emk/buglinky/README.markdown

 1. The &lt;application>...&lt;/application> element in
    war/WEB-INF/appengine-web.xml.
-2. The address in BugLinkyServlet.ME.
+2. BugLinkyServlet.APP_NAME.
 Failure to change this address will result you receiving tens of thousands of useless requests, because your bot will be responding to its own edits.

 You will probably also want to take a look at the various information in BugLinkyProfileServlet.